Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The median taxpayer income in Oak Park is $55,345, with an average of $66,050, based on postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than Greater Melbourne's median income of $57,688 and average income of $75,164.
-By September 2025, estimated incomes would be approximately $59,911 (median) and $71,499 (average), considering an 8.25% Wage Price Index growth since the financial year 2023.
-Oak Park ranks highly nationally for household, family, and personal incomes, between the 78th and 78th percentiles.
-The largest earnings segment comprises 33.4% earning $1,500 - $2,999 weekly, with 2,416 residents falling into this category.
-This aligns with the surrounding region where this cohort also represents 32.8%.
+The suburb of Oak Park shows a median taxpayer income of $55,345 and an average of $66,050 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is just below the national average, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $59,911 (median) and $71,499 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank highly in Oak Park, between the 78th and 78th percentiles nationally.
+The earnings profile shows the largest segment comprises 33.4% earning $1,500 - 2,999 weekly (2,422 residents), aligning with the surrounding region where this cohort likewise represents 32.8%.
 Oak Park demonstrates considerable affluence with 33.2% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.2% of income, while strong earnings rank residents within the 79th percentile for disposable income.
-The area's SEIFA income ranking places it in the 8th decile.
+Housing accounts for 14.2% of income while strong earnings rank residents within the 79th percentile for disposable income and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income